·

 30#.
 Tasseled Velvet Drapery

 Long drapes provide excellent sound insulation, making your dinner parties feel more private and incredibly peaceful for your guests.
-They add a soft, vertical texture that breaks up the hard lines of walls and furniture for a balanced look.
+They add a soft, vertical texture that breaks up the hard lines of walls and furniture for a perfectly balanced look.

 31#.
 Geometric Ceiling Medallions